neil-marcellini/codeCrackers/README.md

 ## Prerequisites
 You will need to [install OpenMP](https://www.geeksforgeeks.org/openmp-introduction-with-installation-guide/) and a C compiler for your machine.

+If you are on Mac you will need to have xcode command line tools installed.

 ## Getting Started
 Open the directory in terminal and type the following commands to compile: